CloudLabs-Samples/EduLabs/React/01-key-concepts.md

 **JSX**: JSX is a JavaScript syntax extension typically used with React to describe UI elements.
 You must transpile JSX code to plain JavaScript before it can run in a browser.

 **webpack**: Webpack bundles JavaScript files so they can run in a browser, and can also transform or package other resources and assets.
 Webpack can specify a compiler, such as Babel or TypeScript, to transpile JSX or TypeScript code to plain JavaScript.

+Click on **Next** at the bottom of lab guide to move to the next exercise.